Windows

 Then begin to loosen the screws that are holding the handle in place.
 Composite door handles typically have two screws holding them in place and they will be on the inside of the door for security.
 If you're struggling to locate the screws, they will most likely be covered by caps for aesthetic purposes.

 Once you have removed the screws, both the outer handle and the interior handle will slide out together.
-Make sure you do this slowly and to keep hold of both outer and interior handles as you remove them.
+Make sure you do this slowly and keep hold of both outer and interior handles as you remove them.
 You don’t want to lose or damage any pieces in case they are needed again in the future.

 The process for installing the new handle is the same as the process to remove the pre-existing handle, just in the reverse order.
 So as long as you have measured your old handle accurately, replacing your door handle should be extremely simple and stress-free, with all the features lining up perfectly in place.